Spicy Pork Lettuce Cups with Noodles (or without noodles)

 These spicy pork lettuce cups can be low carb or keto if you omit the noodles.
 It’s a great skillet meal that’s super flavorful.

 Spicy, tomato tangy, savory ground meat.
 It has become one of the WORC household’s staple instant meal accessorizers.
 The zingy muse came from Korean rice cakes.
 The spice, the touch of sweet, the savory drool inducing rice cakes are highly addicting.
 Ever hit Momofuku’s Ssam Bar in New York and you’ll know exactly what I mean.

 With that in mind, I started sautéing up my own concoction.
+The idea of spicy pork lettuce cups came to mind.
 Cooking by taste, touch, and smell I came up with this magic meat.
 I’ll use whichever ground meat I jonesing for, from ground pork to beef to chicken to turkey.
 Lamb would probably rock too, I just haven’t tried it yet.
 Grab Diane’s uber tasty chili sauce from the fridge, some tomato paste, garlic, shallots, fish sauce and green onions.
 Oh yeah, and a little sugar to sweeten the deal and diner is a breath away from being done.

 *Disclaimer- This recipe isn’t based off of any actual Korean recipes.
 The Korean dish was and inspiration and this is what we created based off that inspiration.